Isabella I of Castile: Veneration

 In 1958, José García Goldaraz, the Bishop of Valladolid where she died in 1504, opened a sainthood cause for Isabella.
 Three-and-a-half thousand documents were chosen to be included in 27 volumes for the purpose of explicating her life.

-In 1970, that commission determined that:A Canonical process for the canonization of Isabella the Catholic could be undertaken with a sense of security since there was not found one single act, public or private, of Queen Isabella that was not inspired by Christian and evangelical criteria; moreover there was a 'reputation of sanctity' uninterrupted for five centuries and as the investigation was progressing, it was more accentuated."In 1972, the documents were officially submitted to the Congregation for the Causes of Saints at the Vatican.
-This process was approved and Isabel was given the title "Servant of God" in March 1974.

-However, her sainthood cause was stopped in 1991 by Pope John Paul II, one year before the commemoration of the fifth centenary of the discovery of the New World, due to her expulsion of the Jews.
+In 1970, that commission determined that:A Canonical process for the beatification of Isabella the Catholic could be undertaken with a sense of security since there was not found one single act, public or private, of Queen Isabella that was not inspired by Christian and evangelical criteria; moreover there was a 'reputation of sanctity' uninterrupted for five centuries and as the investigation was progressing, it was more accentuated."In 1972, the documents were officially submitted to the Congregation for the Causes of Saints at the Vatican.
+This process was approved and Isabel was given the title Servant of God in March 1974.
+However, her beatification cause was suspended in 1991 by Pope John Paul II, one year before the commemoration of the fifth centenary of the discovery of the New World, due to her expulsion of the Jews.
 Some authors have claimed that Isabella's reputation for sanctity derives in large measure from an image carefully shaped and disseminated by the queen herself.

-In April 2020, Cardinal Antonio Cañizares Llovera confirmed that Pope Francis had requested that the Spanish bishops reopen Isabella's cause for canonization.